-At M&L Capital Management Limited (“MLCM”), we believe that high standards of corporate responsibility will generally make good business sense and have the potential to protect and enhance investment returns.
-Consequently, our investment process takes ESG issues into account when, in our view, these issues have a material impact on either investment risk or return.
+At M&L Capital Management Limited (“MLCM”), we believe that high standards of corporate responsibility make good business sense and have the potential to protect and enhance investment returns.
+Consequently, our investment process takes ESG issues very seriously.

 Materiality of ESG factors in our investment approach

 MLCM is dedicated to achieving the best possible risk-adjusted returns for our investors and we believe that responsible investment is essential in maximising returns to our clients.
-We strive to gain an in-depth understanding of the relevant ESG issues applicable to our investments through our internal research process and we seek to identify these issues before they escalate into events that may potentially threaten the value of our investment.
+We strive to gain an in-depth understanding of the relevant ESG issues applicable to all our investments through our internal research process and we seek to identify these issues as part of the ongoing investment decision making process before they escalate into events that may potentially threaten the value of our investment.

 ESG Integration into our Investment Process

-MLCM’s approach to integrating ESG factors into our investment analysis includes the following activities:
+MLCM’s approach via it’s Fund Managers to integrating ESG factors into our investment analysis includes the following activities:

 In-depth research and training programmes